Lifeboats of the Titanic: Emergency Lifeboat 1 (starboard)

-The census conducted on the cutters by Harland & Wolff concluded that boat 1 had room for about another 28 passengers.
-However, boat 1 would not return to rescue those in the water after Titanic sank.
+The census conducted on the cutters by Harland & Wolff concluded that Lifeboat 1 had room for about another 28 passengers.
+However, Lifeboat 1 would not return to rescue those in the water after the Titanic sank.
 Fireman Charles Hendrickson claimed he told his boat mates: "It's up to us to go back and pick up anyone in the water!" but found no support.
-At least three other crewmembers, as well as the Duff Gordons, Salomon and Stengel, denied hearing any suggestion to go back or opposing any proposition to do so.
-In the media later, the Duff Gordons in particular were widely criticised for what was interpreted as their callousness in the face of the disaster.
+At least three other crew members, as well as the Duff-Gordons, Salomon and Stengel, denied hearing any suggestion to go back or opposing any proposition to do so.
+In the media later, the passengers – the Duff-Gordons in particular – were widely criticised for what was interpreted as their callousness in the face of the disaster.
 For instance, as Titanic sank, Lucile reportedly commented to her secretary: "There is your beautiful nightdress gone."
-Fireman Pusey replied that she shouldn't worry about losing her belongings because she could buy more.
+Fireman Pusey replied that she should not worry about losing her belongings because she could buy more.
 Pusey mentioned that the crew had lost all their kit and that their pay stopped from the moment of the sinking.
-Sir Cosmo responded: "Very well, I will give you a fiver each to start a new kit!"
+Cosmo responded: "Very well, I will give you a fiver each to start a new kit!"
 Aboard the rescue ship Carpathia, he did as he promised, presenting each of the seven crewmen in his lifeboat a cheque for £5.

 When this act was made public, it was interpreted by much of the press as a bribe to prevent the crew from returning to the scene of the sinking to rescue others.
 The British Board of Trade's official inquiry into the disaster investigated the allegation but found the charge of bribery to be false.
-Even so, the publicity injured Sir Cosmo's reputation.
-A photograph of the occupants of Boat 1 was taken aboard the Carpathia.
-Lucile had consented to a request from a Carpathia passenger, Dr. Frank Blackmarr, to take the image, but the sight of some of the crew posing in their lifejackets disturbed some fellow survivors who subsequently complained about the incident.
+Even so, the publicity injured Cosmo's reputation.
+A photograph of the occupants of Lifeboat 1 was taken aboard the Carpathia.
+Lucile had consented to a request from a Carpathia passenger, Frank Blackmarr, to take the image, but the sight of some of the crew posing in their lifejackets disturbed some fellow survivors who subsequently complained about the incident.